How Controlling the Variance can Improve Training Stability of Sparsely Activated DNNs and CNNs: Edge-of-Chaos

 \cref{fig:vprimeprime_crelu_heatmap_multi_s} further shows that for a fixed sparsity and maximum value $m$, increasing $q^*$ decreases the curvature of the variance map for the chosen activation functions - further stabilizing the initialisation.

-\subsubsection{Finite Dimensional Correction}
+\subsection{Finite dimensional correction}

-In \cite{roberts_principles_2022}, there is the additional consideration of the finite dimensional correction of the variance map.
-Let $\tilde{q}^{(\ell)}$ be the the finite dimensionally corrected variance, then the mean variance is $q^{(\ell)}$ which the dynamics of are known explicitly from the variance map, $V(\cdot)$.
+This section explicitly examines the finite dimensional correction of the variance map, as in \cite{roberts_principles_2022}.
+Let $\tilde{q}^{(\ell)}$ be the the finite dimensionally corrected variance.
 In particular, consider the variance $\tilde{q}^{(\ell)}$ and the fourth moment $r^{(\ell)}$ of the hidden layers as an infinite series of sub-leading order corrections.
 That is,

 Denote $\tilde{q}^{\{1\}(\ell)}$ as the next-leading-order metric, which is the first-order correction to the variance.
-Where $r^{(\ell)}$ describes the size of fluctuations away from the mean variance $q^{(\ell)}$, as it controls the near-Gaussianity of the layer distribution (it is the leading deviation from Gaussianity).
-Note, the leading order term to $\tilde{q}^{(\ell)}$ fully describes the infinite-width limit to the pre-activation distribution,
+Where $r^{(\ell)}$ describes the size of fluctuations away from the mean variance $q^{(\ell)}$, as it controls the near-Gaussianity of the layer distribution.
+Note, the leading order term to $\tilde{q}^{(\ell)}$ fully describes the infinite-width limit to the pre-activation distribution, $q^{(\ell)} = \tilde{q}^{\{0\}(\ell)}$.

-Now introducing the operator for ease of notation,
+Now introducing the operator $\left\langle \cdot \right\rangle_{q}$ for ease of notation,